ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 The N50 of an assembly is the length of the shortest contig in 50% of the total genome length.
 This calculated by ordering contigs from longest to shortest, summing lengths until reaching 50% of the total genome size, and reporting the length of the shortest contig used.

 In a perfectly assembled single chromosome genome, the N50 and the size of the assembled genome will be identical.
 In a highly fragmented assembly, the N50 may be very small, as many small contigs will need to be included to reach 50% of the genome size.
+Here is a graphical representation of a hypothetical assembly:

 ![Graphical example of N50](assembly_figures/N50_example.pdf)